WeiShaoD/neuroimage-menu/docs/source/FreeSurfer/FreeSurfer_menu.rst

   freeivew -v T1.mgz -v wm.mgz -v brainmask.mgz aseg.mgz:colormap=lut:opacity=0.2

-The flag -v is used to open some of the most commonly used volumes including brainmask.mgz : skull-stripped volume primarily used for troubleshooting wm.mgz : white matter mask also used for troubleshooting aseg.mgz : subcortical segmentation loaded with its corresponding color table and at a low opacity

 or go to the surf directory::

   freeview -f lh.pial:edgecolor=red rh.white:edgecolor=blue rh.pial:edgecolor=red

-The flag -f is used to load surfaces white & pial surfaces are loaded for each hemisphere & with color indicated by 'edgecolor'
+The flag -f is used to load surfaces

+white & pial surfaces are loaded for each hemisphere & with color indicated by 'edgecolor'

 Now, you can use freeview to check the output of recon-all